LimitzMain/java-knowledge-base/README.md

-# Java Basics & Intro to Object-Oriented Programming
+# Java Basics by Limitz

 Welcome to this **Java learning** repository, designed to help beginners practice **core Java concepts** while following the **Object-Oriented Programming (OOP)** subject.